Thermophysical Investigation of Asteroid Surfaces II: Factors Influencing Grain Size: Methods

 In order to estimate thermal conductivity at $\phi = 0$, lines are fit to meteorite samples with porosities less than $12\%$ from the literature (\autoref{tab:porosityk}), as shown in \autoref{fig:kheatcap}.
 Since the carbonaceous chondrites with measured $k_\mathit{eff}$ had porosities exceeding this cutoff, we did not use any for our analysis.
 We found that enstatite chondrites have a larger thermal conductivity than the ordinary chondrite samples (and one Shergottite), likely due to mineralogical differences.
 The $y$-intercept of the best-fit lines give the thermal conductivity at zero porosity of 4.05 and 6.23 W $\meter^{-1} \K^{-1}$ for ordinary chondrites and enstatite chondrites, respectively.
 Because the thermal conductivity for terrestrial enstatite is $90\%$ that of enstatite chondrites at $275 \K$ we scale the function downward by 10\% to approximate the aubrite thermal conductivity, which are mostly comprised of enstatite.
 We used the same line slope to extrapolate a single measurement of thermal conductivity \citep{Opeil_etal10} of the FeNi meteorite Campo del Cielo to estimate the thermal conductivity at $\phi = 0$ are used in the thermal conductivity model to compute grain size.

 Data presented by \citet{Soini_etal20} shows that the thermal conductivities of ordinary and carbonaceous chondrites are in agreement when the sample porosities are taken into account.
 Because we account for sample porosities and are using grain densities, we use the same zero-porosity thermal conductivity value for carbonaceous chondrites and ordinary chondrites, with the exception of CM chondrites.
 Newer thermal conductivity measurements of CM chondrites from \cite{Opeil_etal20} are also consistent with other carbonaceous chondrites.
 However, the spacecraft observations of B-type Bennu and Cg-type Ryugu revealed surfaces with weak, low-conductivity boulders that have thermal inertias which are $\sim$2--3 times smaller than stronger, high-conductivity boulders \citep{Grott_etal19,Rozitis_etal20}.
 This stronger material may be identical to CM chondrites found on Earth, yet, the weak material is likely less abundant among meteorite collections \citep{Popova_etal11}.
-In order to account for this weak material on B-types, which are related to CM chondrites, We adopt a lower thermal conductivity for both CM chondrite material, which is use as an analog for both Ch and B-type asteroids.
+In order to account for the presence of this weak material that is likely present on Ch and B-type asteroids, we adopt a lower thermal conductivity for both.
 Because this weaker material is most likely primitive in origin, we assign the low thermal conductivity to CI chondrites as well.

 Our computed thermal conductivity values agree with the \citet{Soini_etal20} model fits to essentially the same dataset as ours.
-We accounted for temperature-dependent thermal conductivity among these samples by bootstrapping our $k_\mathit{grain}$ calculations with the data compiled in \citet{Flynn_etal17}.
-Essentially, we scale their relationship to our values of $k_\mathit{grain}$ at $200\K$.
+We accounted for temperature-dependent thermal conductivity among these samples by bootstrapping our $k_\mathit{grain}$ calculations with the data compiled in \citet{Flynn_etal18}.
+Ordinary chondrites, HEDs, and carbonaceous chondrites do not demonstrate a significant dependence on temperature \citep{Opeil_etal12,Flynn_etal18} in the range relevant to this study, so we use constant values.
+For FeNi and enstatite chondrite curves, we scale the curves presented in \citet[Fig. 15;][]{Flynn_etal18} to our values of $k_\mathit{grain}$ at $200\K$.
 FeNi meteorites show a roughly linear dependence, and enstatite chondrites (and by deduction, the enstatite-dominated aubrites) show an inverse dependence on temperature.
-These temperature-dependent $k_\mathit{grain}$ functions, which are valid for 200--$350\K$, are listed in \autoref{tab:table2.2} and are assigned a 10\% uncertainty when used in the thermal conductivity model.
-Ordinary chondrites, HEDs, and carbonaceous chondrites do not demonstrate a significant dependence on temperature \citep{Opeil_etal12}.
+These temperature-dependent $k_\mathit{grain}$ functions, which are valid for 200--$350\K$, are listed in \autoref{tab:table2.2} and are assigned a 10\% uncertainty in the thermal conductivity model.